 The American Academy of Ophthalmology opens in a new window (AAO) warns that eyelash extensions in some cases can cause infections.
 Specifically, extensions may infect the cornea (the transparent layer that forms the front of the eye) or the eyelid.
 They also might cause swelling in the eyelid, usually as a result of infection or irritation.

 Infections are usually a result of improper hygiene, and they can normally be avoided by properly cleaning and sanitizing equipment.
-Even the most diligent nail salons might make a mistake, so this risk can’t be ignored.
+Even the most diligent nail salons might make a mistake, so this risk of infected eyelash extensions can’t be ignored.

 Eyelashes May Be Lost

-The AAO also warns that eyelash extensions can result in the loss of real eyelashes.
+The AAO also warns that eyelash extensions can result in the loss of natural eyelashes.
 Customers may temporarily lose their real eyelashes, or they might lose them for good.

 The loss of eyelashes is uncommon, and it’s usually a result of an infection or allergic reaction.
 It’s still something that a nail salon that offers eyelashes may be held liable for.